viktorteren/Seto/README.md

 ## Combined flows

-The flags M and AC/FC/KFC can be used together.
+The flags SM and AC/FC/KFC can be used together.

 [//]: # "#### Benchmarks on a set of files (still present some issues, better avoid it):"